ucozlab/react-redux/guide-2-container-components/README.md

 # Learning the code

-If you jump into the code, I would advise looking at Widgets before Users.
-There's much less code to look at for Widgets and the code that is there is basically the exact same as for Users, although Users just has more.
+If you jump into the code, I would advise looking at `Widgets` before `Users`.
+There's much less code to look at for `Widgets`.
+The `Users` code is similar to `Widgets`, but there's more with profiles.

 # Implementation Details